anuzsubedi/my-discord-bot/readme.md

 I initially created this bot for personal use, but I decided to open-source it to benefit others as well.
 Over time, the bot has evolved to support multiple servers and use a MySQL database for configuration, making it more scalable and flexible.

+For the list of available commands, please refer to the [commands.md](commands.md).

 ## Key Changes Since v1.0.0-alpha

 The previous version (v1.0.0-alpha), available [here](https://github.com/anuzsubedi/my-discord-bot/releases/tag/v1.0.0-alpha), used a `config.yaml` file to configure various features like announcement channels, mod-roles, and logging.
 That version was focused on a single server configuration.